ScriptBasic/WinPBX/docs/CBSTR Class.md

 Returns the leftmost substring of the string.

 ```
-FUNCTION LeftChars (BYVAL nChars AS LONG) AS CWSTR
+FUNCTION LeftChars (BYVAL nChars AS LONG) AS CBSTR
 ```

 | Parameter  | Description |